 There are a number of ways to do this.

 For starters, you may be able to increase your before-tax super (concessional) contributions.
 You may like to talk to your employer about making contributions via salary sacrifice.
 This is where part of your before-tax wage or salary is directed to super instead of being paid directly to you.

 Or you may be able to make a contribution out of your own pocket.
 Super savings are only taxed at 15%, but be aware of the contribution caps.1

 If you have a spouse or partner, it may be worth making a contribution to his or her fund.

-Now is also the time to review your super fund to check that your nominated investment strategy is in line with your tolerance for risk.
+Now may also be the time to review your super fund to check that your nominated investment strategy is in line with your tolerance for risk.

-Many pre-retirees are tempted to shift their super into low risk, conservative options, but bear in mind you could have 20 or even 30 years of living ahead.
+Pre-retirees may be tempted to shift their super into low risk, conservative options, but bear in mind you could have 20 or even 30 years of living ahead.
 It could pay to have at least part of your retirement savings, including super, invested in growth assets that could generate long term capital gains.
-You can explore these options with your BT financial adviser.
+You can explore these options with a financial adviser.

-Another option to consider is using part of your super to purchase a transition to retirement pension.
-When combined with salary sacrifice super contributions, these pensions may help you increase your super while making up the balance of your take home pay with an income stream from your fund.
+Another option to consider is using part of your super balance to purchase a transition to retirement pension.
+When combined with salary sacrifice super contributions (if possible), these pensions may be able to help you put more money into your super without reducing your take-home pay.

 If you still have money owing on your home loan, you may be wondering whether it is better to use any spare cash to pay down this debt or add the money to your super.
 It is a good idea to speak to your financial adviser, who would be able to advise of the best option for your circumstances and the economic climate.